 '''

-function TimeCode (nLoops: Integer; proc: TProc): string;
+function TimeCode (NLoops: Integer; Proc: TProc): string;

-var

-t1: TStopwatch:
+T1: TStopwatch;

 I: Integer;

 beain

-t1 := TStopwatch.StartNew:
+T1 := TStopwatch.StartNew;

-for I := 1 to nLoops do
+for I := 1 to NLoops do

-proc;

-t1.Stop;
+Proc:

+T1.Stop:

-Result := t1.ElapsedMilliseconds.toString;
+Result := T1.ElapsedMilliseconds.toString;

-end:

 procedure TForm1.Button1Click(Sender: TObject);

-var

-str1, str2: string;
+Str1, Str2: string;

 beain

-str1 := 'Marco ':
+Str1 := 'Marco ':

-'''

-'''

-str2 := 'Cantu ';
+Str2 := 'Cantu ';

 Show ('Concatenation: ' +

 TimeCode (MaxLoop,

 procedure ()

 begin

-str1 := str1 + str2;
+Str1 := Str1 + Str2;

-end));
+end)):

-Show('Length: ' + str1.Length.ToString);
+Show('Length: ' + Str1.Length.ToString);

-end;
+end:

 '''

 Notice, though, that if you execute the standard version and the one based on anonymous methods you'll get a slightly different output, the anonymous method version sees a penalty of roughly 10%.
 The reason is that rather than directly executing the local code, the program has to make a virtual call to the anonymous method implementation.
 As this difference is consistent, the testing code makes perfect sense anyway.

 However, if you need to squeeze performance from your code, using anonymous methods won't be as fast as directly writing the code, with using a direct function.
 Using a non-virtual method pointer would probably be somewhere in between the two in terms of performance.

-Thread Synchronization
+Threads Synchronization

-In multi-threaded applications that need to update the user interface, you cannot access properties of visual components (or in memory-objects) that are part of the global thread without a synchronization mechanism.
-The visual component libraries for Object Pascal, in fact, aren't thread-safe (as is true for most user-interface libraries).
+In multithreaded applications that need to update the user interface, you cannot access properties of visual components (or in memory-objects) that are part of the main thread without a synchronization mechanism.
+Delphi visual component libraries aren't inherently thread-safe (as is true for most user-interface libraries).
 Two threads accessing an object at the same time could compromise its state.